-Equity Tuesday: Wild markets, a neat early-stage round, and the closed IPO window – TechCrunch
+Equity Tuesday: Wild markets, a neat early-stage round and the closed IPO window – TechCrunch

 Growth

-Hourly also drives top line through its workers compensation insurance product, which it refers to as “powered by” itself and “backed by A rated carriers.”
+Hourly also drives top line through its workers’ compensation insurance product, which it refers to as “powered by” itself and “backed by A-rated carriers.”
 According to Sagi, the company currently generates about half its revenue from workers comp commissions.

 That means that Hourly has a two-part SaaS business and a technology-powered insurance business.
 (Sagi detailed to TechCrunch the ins and outs of worker comp payments, employee classification and more; it’s reasonably complex, perhaps providing the startup with a moat of sorts.)
-If that sounds pretty impressive for a company that just put together $7.2 million, it is—at least compared to how much other startups seem to get done before a round of that size.
+If that sounds pretty impressive for a company that just put together $7.2 million, it is — at least compared to how much other startups seem to get done before a round of that size.

 How did Hourly get so far with so little money?
 The firm bootstrapped, hiring engineers in Colombia — the firm now has 10 staffers in that country, but is headquartered out of Palo Alto — to reduce costs.
-Keeping its costs low let Hourly avoid outside capital—aside from things like family funding and credit cards—before today.
-And that means that for its external capital base, the company feels somewhat product mature.
+Keeping its costs low let Hourly avoid outside capital — aside from things like family funding and credit cards — before today.
+And that means that for its external capital base, the company feels somewhat product-mature.

 That maturity is letting it bring on larger clients.
 According to Sagi, Hourly has been increasingly “appealing to larger companies,” which he clarified to mean firms with 20 people or more.
 Larger customers means larger contract values, which can mean faster growth.